aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/saveas/ods-to-pptx/_index.md

 ---
-title: Save ODS as PPTX API for C#
+title: Save ODS as PPTX using C#
-description: Using Aspose.Cells Cloud SDK for C# to save ODS format file as PPTX format file.
+description: Utilizing Aspose.Cells Cloud SDK for C# to save ODS format file as PPTX format file.
-url: /net/saveas/ods-to-pptx/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="C# API to save ODS as PPTX" h2="C# library to save ODS as PPTX" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Net.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save ODS as PPTX" h2="C# library for saving ODS as PPTX" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Net.
 This is a professional solution to save ODS as PPTX and other document formats online using C#." urlsection="saveas/ods-to-pptx/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a ODS file as PPTX in C#" >}}